PacktPublishing/Applied-Machine-Learning-Explainability-Techniques/README.md

 As the AI Lead at West Pharma, he had contributed to forming the AI Centre of Excellence, managing & leading a global team of 10+ members focused on building AI products.
 He also holds a Masters’s degree from Georgia Tech in Computer Science with ML and a Bachelor’s degree from VIT University in ECE.
 Aditya is passionate about bringing AI closer to end-users through his various initiatives for the AI community.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803246154">https://packt.link/free-ebook/9781803246154 </a> </p>